ads04r/Hedgehog/README.md

 * Converting the data to RDF documents in various formats, such as Turtle
 * Automatically adding meta-data about the data, including provenance
-* Importing the triples into a triplestore such as 4store
+* Publishing the triples into a triplestore such as 4store
 * Uploading the data documents to a server for publishing on the web
 * Exporting smaller chunks of the data based on a template